AIRES: A system for air shower simulations: The Input Directive Language (IDL)

 The input parameter listing is divided in sections accordingly with the different kind of variables that control the computational and physical environment of the simulations.
 These sections are \begin{description} \item[Run control.]
 Includes all the parameters controlling the conditions of the simulations, namely, the total number of showers, the number of showers per run, the number of runs per process and the (maximum) CPU time per run.
 The directives that control these variables are {\em dynamic ,\/} and may therefore vary during the simulations.
 The quantities displayed in the input parameter listing correspond thus to instantaneous values of the mentioned parameters.

 \item[File names.]
 A listing with the names of all the files that will be created during the simulations (excluding, of course, internal scratch files).
 A detailed description of the output files that can be created by the simulation programs, together with guidelines on how to manage them can be found in chapter \ppref{C:output1}; we just give here a brief description of them: \begin{description} \item[Log file] (\vkw;taskname;\kwbf;.lgf;) .
 This file contains information about the events that took place during the simulations.
 It contains also a summary of the input parameters that were in effect.
 Most of the data that goes into the log file is also written into the standard output channel. \item[Summary file] (\vkw;taskname;\kwbf;.sry;, also \vkw;taskname;\kwbf;.tex;) .
 Output summary.
 This includes general simulation data and all the tables that were printed using IDL directive \kwbf;PrintTables;. \item[Exported data files] (\vkw;taskname;\kwbf;.t;\vkw;nnnn;) .
-Plain text files containing output tables. \item[Binary dump file] (\vkw;taskname;\kwbf;.idf;) .
+Plain text files containing output tables. \item[Task summary script file] (\vkw;taskname;\kwbf;.tss;) .
+File containing a summary of input and output data, written in a format suitable for processing with other programs. \item[Binary dump file] (\vkw;taskname;\kwbf;.idf;) .
 This file contains (in machine-dependent binary format) all the relevant simulation data.
 This file is periodically updated during the task processing.
 In the case of an interruption, it is possible to restart the simulations from the last update.
 The file is also useful to obtain relevant data after the simulation is completed, or even during it.
 This can be done with the help of the summary program \kwbf;AiresSry; . \item[ASCII dump file] (\vkw;taskname;\kwbf;.adf;) .
 Portable version of the IDF file, written at the end of the task.
 Like the IDF file, this file can be processed with the summary program \kwbf;AiresSry;. \item[Compressed output files] (\vkw;taskname;\kwbf;.grdpcles; and/or \vkw;taskname;\kwbf;.lgtpcles;) .
 These files contain detailed particle data.
 The ground particle file, for example, consists of a series of records of all the particles that reached ground in specified circumstances.
 Thanks to the compressed data formatting used, it is possible to save a large number of particle records using a moderate amount of disk space.
 The format is universal, so the files can be written by a given machine and processed in a different one.
 The AIRES system includes a library of subroutines to process such files (see section \ref{S:cio2}). \end{description}

 \item[Basic parameters.]
 A list of geometrical and physical shower parameters.
 These variables define the initial conditions of the shower simulations (primary particle, axis inclination, etc.), as well as the settings that are in effect for the parameters of the monitoring algorithms (number of observing levels, range of radial distances for output files, etc.).